Nodocify/wpaspray/README.md

 2. Make sure you have EPM installed. `sudo apt install epm`
 3. Navigate into the wpaspray directory and run `epm -f deb -v wpaspray`
 4. EPM will create a new directory named after your kernel.
 Deb is located inside.

+## To Do
+* Have option to randomize MAC every X number of PSK attempts.
+* Option to create a delay between attempts.
+Helpful for lower end access points.